raselroky/BlogPost-python_Django/README.md

-1. Register and then login ,so match username and password then login successfully
+1. Register and then login ,so match username and password then you entired login successfully

 2. Post your content or description